tudormobile/WpfControls/src/README.md

 dotnet build
 dotnet test
 ```
+Locally, you can use the *build.cmd* script to build everything from the command line.
 ## Package and deploy
 Building a release configuration will generate nuget package(s) in the respective output folders.
 ## Projects